SumoLogic/sumologic-documentation/docs/api/role-management-v2.md

 With advanced search filters added, you can obtain more granular information about the selected role.
 The `filterPredicate` field in V1 audit logging is replaced with `logAnalyticsFilter`, `auditDataFilter`, and `securityDataFilter` fields in V2.
 In addition, we have also added `selectionType` and `selectedViews` fields to apply for audit data filtering.

-Currently, [Roles Management APIs V2](/docs/api/role-management-v2) records both the V1 and V2 log line changes.
+Currently, Role Management APIs V2 records both the V1 and V2 log line changes.

 :::note
 V2 changes are **only** applicable for `RoleUpdate` and `RoleCreated` events.